sanghunlee-711/Cloud-Vanilla-Blog/ReadMe.md

   - [x] apply custom event for a tag and popstate
   - [x] do nginx 404 redirect setting in blog subpath
 - [ ] client side -> server side with state manange and component structure
-- [ ] state manage -> apply web standards components with shadow dom
+- [ ] state manage -> apply web standards components with shadow dom and use Proxy for managing global state

 ## UI